 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 Movies and TV

 - Batman v.
 Superman: Dawn of Justice – I won’t say this was a bad movie – in fact, it was better than I expected – but WHOA IS IT DARK.
 I cried through, I don’t know, 80% it seemed like.
-Sarah actually saw it twice, bless her.
+Ashar actually saw it twice, bless her.

-- Friends – Sarah and Chris actually started this in September (and I somehow missed it on my list last month), and they finished it in March.
+- Friends – Ashar and Chris actually started this in September (and I somehow missed it on my list last month), and they finished it in March.
 I never really loved Friends even though it was iconic in my generation, but it was one of Chris’ favorite shows and also one of Dan’s, so I spend my days listening to the three of them make Friends references that I totally don’t get.
 (And I love it.)

-- Quantum Leap – Sarah and Mom and I all enjoyed this one!
+- Quantum Leap – Ashar and Mom and I all enjoyed this one!
 I can’t believe how many historical points of interest and social-justice topics came up in this show.
 I would definitely put it on a must-watch list.

 Books and games